WayneMorganUK/sveltekit-color-themes/README.md

 -   **Easy to Use:** The theme can be changed with a simple function call.
 -   **Themable with CSS Variables:** Themes are defined using CSS custom properties (variables), making it easy to create new themes and customize existing ones.
 -   **Includes 3 Themes:** Comes with `light`, `dark`, and `blood` themes out of the box.
--   **Uses CSS Logic For Icons:** Avoids flicker of Icons changing by using CSS instead of {#if blocks} for rendering Icons
+-   **CSS-based Icon Switching:** Avoids icon flickering by using CSS to show/hide icons based on the current theme, instead of conditional rendering in Svelte.

 ## How it Works